iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.8.5-0.8.6.md

 [TOC]

+!!! note

-__IMPORTANT NOTES__: If you're running Policyd-1.8, please stay with it right now.
+    Policyd doesn't provide upgrade tutorial officially, so if you're running Policyd-1.8, please stay with it right now.
 Be patient and wait for our upgrade tutorial if you want to upgrade to Cluebringer.
-P.S.
-Policyd doesn't provide upgrade tutorial officially.

 ## ChangeLog